ryanoceros19/truong-website/_projects/DML-Air-Engine-(CNC).md

 I modeled base, flywheel, piston block, and piston in Fusion 360.
 Then I explored the tool library in the CNC Mill and identified other tools that I would need to make the parts.
 After identifying the tools, I calculated and input the tool information including speeds and feeds.
 Then I programmed the tool paths to create each feature.
 After having a colleague check my CAM, I ran the CAM for the base, piston block, and flywheel.
 Besides the base that took a couple minor adjustments, all the parts came out exactly as planned.

-{% include figure popup=true image_path="/assets/images/dml-engine-cnc/DML_CNC_FrontAngle.JPG" alt="this is a placeholder image" caption="This is a figure caption." %}
+{% include figure popup=true image_path="/assets/images/dml-engine-cnc/DML_CNC_FrontAngle.JPG" alt="this is a placeholder image" caption="Air Engine Front View" %}